MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 output content.

-Implementations might choose to integrate selected performance monitoring specifications to data model during development.
-In such a case an integrated data model is built, and monitoring specifications are in an inheritance relationship accordingly with either `ServicePayloadSpecificAttributes` or `ResultPayload` as described in the OAS specification.
+Implementations might choose to integrate selected performance monitoring specifications into the data model during development.
+In such a case an integrated data model contains monitoring specifications which are in an inheritance relationship accordingly with either `ServicePayloadSpecificAttributes` or `ResultPayload` as described in the OAS specification.
 This pattern is called **Static Binding**.
 The snippets below present an example of a static binding of the envelope API with exemplary MEF monitoring specifications, for both extension points.